1. Home

 Ensure lateness is documented by using AMGtime’s detailed reporting tool to keep track of the number of times an employee has been late and by how much.
 The timecard report shows detailed reporting of your employee hours, including regular time, overtime, and PTO, showing you all the information you need succinctly.
 Safe keep reports and documentation of written warnings if asked for in the future.

 While transparency and communication can solve many workplace issues, some problems require more creative solutions.
-If the steps above do not seem to curb employee lateness, consider setting meetings that start at the beginning of your employee’s shift.
+If the steps above do not seem to curb employees who are always late, consider setting meetings that start at the beginning of your employee’s shift.
 This will give them a reason to be extra accountable and arrive to work on time knowing that others depend on their responsibility.

 Alternatively, another solution for management is AMGtime’s status board function which gives supervisors the ability to keep an eye on employee actions and monitor them in real-time.
 Following whether employees are working, absent, taking a break or lunch, or outside; allows you to track potential patterns in employee lateness as they occur.